NEWS

 Representative Image Source: Getty Images | Tom Windeknecht

-A groundbreaking machine, Vulcan was created by Texas-based 3D printing and robotics company ICON.
-60 Minutes revealed in a video that ICON is nowadays working with NASA to develop a 3D printed structure on the Moon.
-In the video, host Lesley Stahl took a tour of ICON’s 3D-printing technology and was fascinated by what she saw.
-Vulcan, she reported, is the brainchild of a 41-year-old Texan named Jason Ballard.
+Vulcan was developed by Texas-based 3D printing and robotics company ICON.
+A segment on 60 Minutes revealed that ICON is now collaborating with NASA to develop 3D-printed structures on the Moon.
+In the video, host Lesley Stahl toured ICON’s innovative technology, noting that Vulcan is the brainchild of 41-year-old Texan Jason Ballard.

 Lesley showed that the process begins by mixing a giant sack of concrete powder with water, sand, and additives.
 The mixture is then pumped to a robotic printer that is pre-programmed to spread the mix over an area, just like bakers spread dollops of frosting on a cake.